 Sunrise at Tom Tom Trail

 If you weren’t convinced about this hike already, here is one more reason for you to consider it, but it might have you getting out of bed at a ridiculous hour.
 Start walking up the trail with a phone light or torch about an hour before sunrise.
 Sit wherever you can find a comfortable rock, ponder your thoughts with some coffee or a snack and wait for the sun to rise over the ocean, lighting up Makapu’u beach and revealing the lighthouse.
 I took a timelapse for sunrise at this very spot and just sat and enjoyed the sunrise as the camera snapped away.
-Wow, I know everybody heads to the Lanikai Pillboxes for sunrise but why crowd around with 50 other people when you have a rock sofa on a cliff all to yourself!
+Wow, I know everybody heads to the Lanikai Pillbox hike for sunrise but why crowd around with 50 other people when you have a rock sofa on a cliff all to yourself!
 Skip to 3:36 to see the sunrise timelapse from this hike.

 All of a sudden a red tent is being assembled.
 In a matter of minutes there it is a bright red tent sitting atop the lookout ready for a good night sleep… Oh wait!
 Here is the man running up the cliff.
 What is he doing now?
 He seems to be holding a camera.